 James Rebbavarapu with South Asia Christian Ministries (ICM)

-A ministry partner of Adventures, ICM s is about making and mobilizing disciples of Christ to transform lives in India through the Church, Child Discipleship and Community Development.
+A ministry partner of Adventures, ICM s is about making and mobilizing disciples of Christ to transform lives in South Asia through the Church, Child Discipleship and Community Development.
 They are heavily involved in church planting and orphan care, including Sarah's Covenant Home for Children with Disabilities.

 Our Guatemala Base serves the physically and spiritually orphaned through meeting practical needs such as shoe distribution and stove installation.
 In this, we hope to reach, disciple, and mobilize youth who are hungry for hope.
 We host CGA students and Adventures short-term mission trips, as well as send out locals on missions throughout their own country.

 Our vision is to glorify God by loving Jesus above all things and making disciples of Jesus among Native Americans, former drug and alcohol abusers, ex-convicts, and others that live on the margins of society.

 Student sponsorship program overseeing 260 sponsored children in four different villages; offering tutoring, discipleship and support to students and their families.
 New Song also offers a University sponsorship program, a Sunday school program for 200 children, and a youth group for students age 13-19.
 They are currently working towards starting a foster home for children in Chichigalpa.